Destiny-IT-guy/linux-basic/Folders and Files/README.md

 | Group   | A group of users associated with the files | admins |
 | Other   | Every other user who isn't the owner or in the group | anyone |

 Depending on file ownership, the user will have different actions he can perform on the files.
-There are 3 types of permission. these are
+There are 3 types of permission.
+These are

 | Permission | for files | for directories | number |
 |-----------|-----------|-----------------|--------|